mhoffman88/FAST/README.md

 - Rendering scripts for several issue types (awol, furlough, abeyance, annual)
 - Audio helper utilities and an audio directory for samples/assets
 - A devcontainer to streamline onboarding in VS Code
+- A quiz to test the knowledge over the National Agreement.

 Quick Start